Last updated on October 24th, 2018 at 02:27 pm

 As a general rule of thumb, the bigger the sensor, the more likely you will be to have greater quality in your photos.
 Of course, it’s not only about the size of the sensor in a camera, there is much more than that.

-If you like to dig deeper in this subject I suggest a read to this sensor performance analysis by Roger Clark, a great resource of information
+If you like to dig deeper into this subject I suggest a read to this sensor performance analysis by Roger Clark, a great resource of information

 There are two drawbacks in the big sensor however

-As an indication, the smaller sensor produce more digital noise at the same level of ISO than the bigger sensor.
-To simplify, in the dark environment your photo will have more “noise” (it was called “grain” in the film era)if your sensor is smaller
+As an indication, the smaller sensor produces more digital noise at the same level of ISO than the bigger sensor.
+To simplify, in the dark environment your photo will have more “noise” (it was called “grain” in the film era) if your sensor is smaller

 The second concept here is the resolution.
 We have nowadays cameras with 12MP, 24MP, 36MP or even 42MP.
 My priority is always on the sensor size than the resolution.

-The fantastic thing about a 42MP is that you can crop your photos in post-production (sometime it is not possible to get closer).
-In saying that you need bigger memory cards and better computer to manage 42M files.
+The fantastic thing about a 42MP is that you can crop your photos in post-production (sometimes it is not possible to get closer).
+In saying that you need bigger memory cards and a better computer to manage 42M files (I had to upgrade mine, sigh).

 If you cannot get closer to your subject use the zoom, as simple as that.
 A great zoom range is a must if you go for a trip like a safari, less essential if you visit a city on a weekend trip.

-Having a camera with interchangeable lenses has this exact benefit, you take with you only the lens you need for the trip you have planned.
+Having a camera with interchangeable lenses has this exact benefit, you take with you only the lenses you need for the trip you have planned.

 I have a 12-24mm wide lens and I take it with me only if I think to visit interiors (cathedrals, etc)

-I have a 24-120mm which covers 95% of my need during my trips
+I have a 24-105mm which covers 95% of my need during my trips

-I have also a prime lens (fixed focal length), a 50mm, which has a fantastic quality and costs much less.
-Obviously there is no zoom capability.
+I have also a prime lens (fixed focal length), a 35mm, which has a fantastic quality and costs much less.
+Obviously, there is no zoom capability.
 I use it in the markets or for street photography

-Keep in mind that usually lenses do not perform fantastically at the extreme range values.
-For example my lens at 24mm or 120mm has some distortion
+Keep in mind that usually, lenses do not perform fantastically at the extreme range values.
+For example, my lens at 24mm or 105mm has some distortion

 If the lens is built-in with the camera I would love to have the 25-150 range.
 Anything more is a benefit.

-If I use interchangeable lens I usually go for two lenses, a prime 50mm and a zoom lens to cover part of the 20-120mm focal length.
+If I use interchangeable lenses then I usually go for two lenses, a prime 50mm and a zoom lens to cover part of the 20-120mm focal length (24-70, 24-105 are also great).

 When possible, it is better to buy the lenses on a separate deal and not together with the camera package.
-The main reason it is that usually the lenses that come in a package do not perform as great.
-They are very good deals but quality is the compromise.
+The main reason it is that usually, the lenses that come in a package do not perform as great.
+They are very good deals but the quality is the compromise.

-My quick tip, for a mirrorless or DSLR, is to spend as much for the camera as for your main lens (in the range 20-120mm).
+My quick tip, for a mirrorless or DSLR, is to spend as much on the camera as for your main lens (in the range 20-120mm).
 Having an amazing camera but an average lens will defeat the purpose.
-Have a look to the Guide to the best lenses for travel photography 2017 for much more information and tips on what works best for any camera brand.
+Have a look to my Guide to the best lenses for travel photography for much more information and tips on what works best for any camera brand.

 Why lenses with the same focal length have different cost?

 There are many reasons.
-The number of elements, and their quality, drive the difference in price.
+The number of elements and their quality drive the difference in price.
 This is the short answer.
-If you like to better understand, I suggest to start from this Wikipedia page that gives a very detailed description of how lenses are made.
+If you like to better understand, I suggest starting from this Wikipedia page that gives a very detailed description of how lenses are made.

-Battery is an important feature for other kind of photography I think, commercial outdoor is an example
+The battery is an important feature for other kinds of photography I think, commercial outdoor is an example.
+Sports photography is another one.

 Is it important to have the camera waterproof and/or dustproof?
 It all depends on the trip you are planning.

-It is obviously a must for any action camera however I see it more of a bonus on most of the other cameras.
+It is obviously a must for any action camera, however, I see it as more of a bonus on most of the other cameras.

 If I am planning a trip to Thailand, mostly at the beach, and I want just to have some good photos without worrying about the water than a waterproof compact camera can be the answer

-I like to have the video capability on my camera and the only great difference I can see on the new cameras coming out in 2016 is the 4K video capability.
+I like to have the video capability on my camera and the only great difference I can see on most of the new cameras coming out is the 4K video capability.

 You may argue that there are not that many 4K TV around and this is probably true.
-However they will become more and more popular.
-Beside that, I like to have the capability to crop a 4K video into an HD video.
+However, they will become more and more popular.
+Besides that, I like to have the capability to crop a 4K video into an HD video.
 It’s actually quite useful during the interviews as you may go from half-body to close up using the same video track.

 The 4K is not something useful just for video.
-Have a look to this DPReview 4K : What you need to Know page to see how it is impacting the photography world too.
+Have a look at this DPReview 4K : What you need to Know page to see how it is impacting the photography world too.

 I always have with me my mobile phone and, as I said, I use it a fair bit in my travelling.